raspberrypilearning/electricity-generation/en/step_5.md

 --- task ---

-All the new energy variables are listed in the Variables menu.
-They are also shown on screen but we don't need to see them.
+All the new energy variables are listed in the **Variables** menu.
+They are also automatically shown on the stage but you don't need them shown there for this project.

-Click on the tickboxes next to each variable to hide it from view.
+Click on the tickboxes next to each variable to hide them from view.

 ![gif of hiding variables](images/hiding-variables.gif)

 --- /task ---

-Set your variables to the energy amounts for your chosen country.
+Set your variables to the resources amounts for your chosen country.

 --- task ---